parmes/parmes/parmec-pro/index.rst

 **Blog authors:** `Tomek <../blog/author/tomek.html>`_

-**Kind:** proprietary
+**Kind:** proprietary, open-source

-PARMEC-PRO is a proprietary descendant of `PARMEC <../parmec>`_ and `SOLFEC <../solfec>`_ codes, currently under development.
+PARMEC-PRO is a descendant of `PARMEC <../parmec>`_ and `SOLFEC <../solfec>`_ codes, currently under development.
-This is something that I would like to try, as there is an unexpressed energy of this kind in my makeup.
-This thread of work may merge back with PARMEC at some point:)
+The idea is to try and mix open-source and proprietary paradigms in a way that could work for users and developers:)